Official Global Travel Advisories

 The Gambia - Exercise a high degree of caution

-Petty crime such as pickpocketing and purse snatching is common, particularly in crowded markets and on ferries.
+Petty crime, such as pickpocketing and purse snatching, occurs, particularly in crowded markets and on ferries.

-Theft from vehicles has increased.
-Car doors should be locked and car windows closed at all times.
+- Keep your car doors locked and windows closed at all times.

 Beware of men (so-called “bumsters”) who offer to be tour guides, as they are likely to demand payment afterwards, even if that was not previously agreed upon.
 Politely decline any unsolicited offer.